FenixRising13/newSentinel_wReact/README.md

 # newSentinel_wReact

-A rehash of the newSentinel app with React and MongoDB
+## Introduction
+This is a rehash of the newSentinel app.
+It uses Cheerio to scrape the Orlando Sentinel and renders the articles to the page in an easy to read format.

+## Technologies Used
+* Cheerio
+* Express
+* Express-Handlebars
+* Path
+* React
+* Request

+## Author
+Mark Powalisz